 Here, the artist depicts his first son, Pedro, affectionately called Pedrito, dressed in a uniform and playing in a room.
 The trademark plumpness is there – in Pedro, in the horse he’s riding, in his toys – but nothing looks ridiculous or deformed.
 Instead, an aura of benevolence and family love radiates.

 This piece was painted in 1974, only a few months after Pedrito died in a car accident, at the age of four.
-The Museum of Antioquia inaugurated subsequently the Pedrito Botero room, showcasing several works from his daddy, with a pedagogical approach to art for the younger audience.
+The Museum of Antioquia subsequently inaugurated the Pedrito Botero room, showcasing several works from his daddy, with a pedagogical approach to art for the younger audience.

 There’s no doubt about it: Catholicism is very important in Colombia.
-Most public buses, taxis and street food stalls bear one or several images of Christ or the Virgin.
+Most public buses, taxis, and street food stalls bear one or several images of Christ or the Virgin.
 Sentences are written on the windshield, for example, “This morning I left with God.
 If I don’t come back, it means I went with him” (true story).

 Despite the movement and the dynamism in this piece, I find that the bull looks too peaceful, almost as if he was about to lick the matador’s face like a happy dog.
-From his paintings only, it’s hard to guess what Botero thinks of bullfighting; does he like it or considers it a savage business?
+From his paintings only, it’s hard to guess what Botero thinks of bullfighting; does he like it or consider it a savage business?
 What do you think?

-Anyway, in 1993 Escobar was eventually shot down by the police on a rooftop in Medellin.
+Anyway, in 1993, Escobar was eventually shot down by the police on a rooftop in Medellin.
 When that occurred, Botero, who’s only 10 years his elder, was already living abroad.
 The event was of the utmost importance for the country, for Medellin, and probably for the artist as well.
 He painted several pieces about it, including The Death of Pablo Escobar and Pablo Escobar Dead.

 In June 1995, a bomb exploded on San Antonio Square, killing 29 people and destroying the nearby sculpture, a work of Botero representing a bird.
 The terrorists stated subsequently that the attack was against the politics of Fernando Botero Zea, son of the artist and Minister of Defense at that time.

 Botero insisted that the pieces of the broken statue shall not be removed, as a “memorial to the imbecility and criminality in Colombia”.
 He started working straight away on a replica and donated this new bird to the city in 2000.
-Now it stands next to its damaged brother.
-They’ve become part of the urban landscape of Medellin: the Wounded bird and the Bird of Peace.
+Now, it stands next to its damaged brother.
+They’ve become part of the urban landscape of Medellin: the Wounded Bird and the Bird of Peace.

 At his advanced age, Fernando Botero is still an unabated artist – and a generous one!
 His donations compose the collections of two important museums and adorn several squares in Colombia.
-With this heat, a stroll in the air-conditioned museum rooms and an exhibition of colourful volumes is the perfect summer activity.
-Have a great end of summer!